If you are unsure of what a field means, hover your mouse over it. An explanation

 This calculator should be only a starting point for evaluating campaigns.

-It can under or overestimate campaign profits/losses for many reasons,
+It can underestimate or overestimate campaign profits/losses for many reasons,

 This calculation assumes only one sale and can, therefore, greatly underestimate